mdn/content/files/en-us/web/api/documentfragment/childelementcount/index.md

 ## Value

-A number representing the number of children of the element.
+A number representing the number of children of the document fragment.

 ## Examples